May 2014 Seminar Schedule

-Sign up for one or all five sessions.
-Register before March 31, 2013 and save!
+Sign up for one or both sessions.
+Register before March 31, 2014 and SAVE!

-Note: All seminars will be held on the campus of Niagara University from 8:30 a.m. to 3:30 p.m.
+All seminars will be held on the campus of Niagara University from 8:30 a.m. to 3:30 p.m.
 Lunch is included.
-Take all five courses and receive a "36-Hour Certificate" plaque in SCM.

 Overview of U.S. Freight Transportation Industry